-You almost certainly own workwear already: jeans, khakis, denim jackets, maybe a chore coat or a chambray shirt.
+You almost certainly own workwear brands and pieces already: jeans, khakis, denim jackets, maybe a chore coat or a chambray shirt.
 Many wardrobe classics were designed for working in – that’s hard, physical work – and it’s their straightforwardness and durability that have seen them stick around, many since the 1920s and 1930s.

 But workwear today is made up of labels taking inspiration from this hardiness and practicality to produce clothes at once functional but also stylish – sometimes by making out-and-out, stitch-for-stitch reproductions; sometimes by mixing and matching details to come up with a new idea of what easy, useful clothing might be.